sisoje/testable-view-swiftui/README.md

 }
 ```

-# (Optional) Testing using ViewInspector
+# Testing UI interactions using ViewInspector

 Testing the body function using tools like ViewInspector, in conjunction with our native testing approach, allows us to interact with SwiftUI elements and to verify their values with each interaction.

-Tests are identical, so here is the switch part:
+Tests are identical for both SwiftUI and MVVM:
 ```
 switch index {
 case 0: